LuizEscobarC/super-heavy-api/README.md

 - `GET /workouts/:id` - Get details of a workout with its exercises
 - `POST /workouts/:id/exercises` - Add an exercise to a workout

+### Exercises

+- `POST /exercises` - Create a new exercise
+- `GET /exercises` - List all exercises
+- `GET /exercises/:id` - Get details of an exercise
+- `GET /exercises/:id/workouts` - Get an exercise with workouts it belongs to
+- `PATCH /exercises/:id` - Update an exercise
+- `DELETE /exercises/:id` - Delete an exercise

 ### Workout Logs

 - `POST /workouts/:id/start` - Start a workout (create log)